Derek Watt

 Derek John Watt (born November 7, 1992) is an American former professional football player who was a fullback in the National Football League (NFL).
-He played college football for the Wisconsin Badgers, and was selected by the San Diego Chargers in the sixth round of the 2016 NFL draft.
-He also played for the Pittsburgh Steelers.
-His older brother is J. J. Watt, and his younger brother is Steelers linebacker T. J. Watt.
+He played college football for the Wisconsin Badgers and was selected by the San Diego Chargers in the sixth round of the 2016 NFL draft.
+Watt, who is the younger brother of J. J. and older brother of T. J., also played for the Pittsburgh Steelers.

 Early life

 Watt was born the middle son of three boys to Connie, a building operations vice president, and John Watt, a firefighter.
 He has an older brother Justin ("J. J."), and younger brother Trent ("T. J.") who were born and raised in Pewaukee, Wisconsin.

 He attended and played high school football at Pewaukee High School.

 Watt attended University of Wisconsin-Madison, where he was teammates with his brother T. J. from 2012 to 2015.

 College career

 Watt played at the University of Wisconsin from 2011 to 2015.
 He was part of the offense that helped running back Melvin Gordon amass record-breaking rushing yards during his Badger career.

 In the 2012 season, Watt had 12 receptions for 150 receiving yards.
 In the 2013 season, he had three receptions for 20 receiving yards.
 In the 2014 season, he only appeared in three games on the season.
 In his final collegiate season in 2015, he had 15 receptions for 139 receiving yards.
 Gordon and Watt went on to reunite as teammates when Watt was drafted by the Chargers in 2016.

+Watt won the 2019 Lowman Trophy along with his teammates, John Chenal and Mason Stokke.
+The Lowman Trophy is an award for the best college fullback in the nation, presented by the Barstool Sports podcast, Pardon My Take, hosted by Dan Katz and PFT Commenter.